miketorg/miketorg/README.md

 - Howdy!!
 I have been in the IT industry for 15 years.
-I have mainly work the managment side of IT.
+I have mainly worked on the managment side of IT.
 I have always had a desire to code, but never had the to do it.
 So here I am!!!